Tag Archives: funding

 If pigs could fly

 is a book that I am currently reading.
 There is also a brief German/English account how this sentence came into life.
-What the hell did you expect when reading the title??
+What did you expect when reading the title??

 Something like “winners don’t punish”?
 A smart letter in this week’s Nature with the 3 options of Cooperation(C) – Defection (D) and Punishment (P)?